MLWhiz/mlwhiz/content/blog/2019-01-26-deep_learning_nlp_preprocess_2.md

 This is the second post of the NLP Text classification series.
 To give you a recap, recently I started up with an NLP text classification competition on Kaggle called Quora Question insincerity challenge.
 And I thought to share the knowledge via a series of blog posts on text classification.
 The [first post](/blog/2019/01/17/deeplearning_nlp_preprocess/) talked about the various **preprocessing techniques that work with Deep learning models** and **increasing embeddings coverage**.
 In this post, I will try to take you through some **basic conventional models** like TFIDF, Count Vectorizer, Hashing etc. that have been used in text classification and try to access their performance to create a baseline.
 We will delve deeper into **Deep learning models** in the third post which will focus on different architectures for solving the text classification problem.
 We will try to use various other models which we were not able to use in this competition like **ULMFit transfer learning** approaches in the fourth post in the series.

-**As a side note**: if you want to know more about NLP, I would like to **recommend this awesome course** on [Natural Language Processing](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing) in the [Advanced machine learning specialization](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0).
+**As a side note**: If you want to know more about NLP, I would like to recommend this awesome [Natural Language Processing Specialization](https://coursera.pxf.io/9WjZo0).
 You can start for free with the 7-day Free Trial.
 This course covers a wide range of tasks in Natural Language Processing from basic to advanced: sentiment analysis, summarization, dialogue state tracking, to name a few.
-You can start for free with the 7-day Free Trial.

 It might take me a little time to write the whole series.
 Till then you can take a look at my other posts too: [What Kagglers are using for Text Classification](/blog/2018/12/17/text_classification/), which talks about various deep learning models in use in NLP and [how to switch from Keras to Pytorch](/blog/2019/01/06/pytorch_keras_conversion/).